atelierclockwork/ATCOnboardingController/Readme.md

 Add success and failure blocks for settings authorizations.

-Make use of the authorization required flag to allow for potential warnings in the onboarding flow if a user declines an essential authorization.

 ##ATCOnboardingAuthDemo

 Built as a very simple test case to show how the authorization framework behaves.
 It constructs a series of onboarding views to explain to the user why each permission is needed before proceeding to the next item.